hk-mars/mona-lisp/roadmap.md

 make more breakthroughs for creating great products

-> Where there is will, where there is way.
+> Where there is a free will, where there is a good way.